 Proofreading, like any other online/freelance job, has its benefits such as time and location independence.

-If you think this is something you can do and be good at it, then it’s only a matter of time that you’ll see a great return for your hard work.
+If you think this is something you can do and be good at it, then it’s only a matter of time before you’ll see a great return for your hard work.

 How long does it take to become a proofreader?